Apple Walnut Phyllo Pies

 - 2 teaspoons cornstarch

-- 4 sheets of phyllo dough (roughly 18 inches x 13 inches), thawed
+- 4 sheets thawed phyllo dough roughly 18 x 13 inches in size

-- 2-3 tablespoons of clarified or melted butter
+- 2-3 tablespoons melted or clarified butter for brushing

-- Combine the apple chunks, lemon juice, brown sugar, granulated sugar, maple syrup, cinnamon, nutmeg, and salt in a large bowl until well mixed.
-Allow the mixture to macerate and sit for a minimum of 30 minutes (and as long as 8 hours).
-As it macerates, the mixture will yield at minimum 1/2 cup of liquid to as much as 1 full cup, depending on how long it sits.
+- Prepare Filling: Combine the apple chunks, lemon juice, brown sugar, granulated sugar, maple syrup, cinnamon, nutmeg, and salt in a large mixing.
+Toss to coat evenly.
+Allow the mixture to macerate and sit for a minimum of 30 minutes or up to 2 hours.
+As it macerates, the mixture will yield at minimum ½ cup liquid (or up to 1 cup), depending on how long it sits.

-- Place the skillet of liquid over medium-high heat and bring to a boil.
-Boil the liquid until it reduces by almost half, and becomes syrupy and significantly thicker.
-Add the apple chunks to the skillet and sprinkle them with cornstarch, and stir them into reduced liquid.
+- Place the skillet over medium-high heat and bring the macerating liquid to a boil.
+Reduces the liquid by half or until it becomes syrupy and significantly thicker.
+Add the apple chunks to the skillet and sprinkle them with the cornstarch.
+Stir to combine.
 Cook the apples over medium-high heat, stirring frequently, for 5 to 7 minutes or until the apples have softened slightly and the syrup has mostly been absorbed.
-Remove the apples from the heat, stir in the toasted walnuts, and allow them to cool for 5-10 minutes while you prepare to assemble the phyllo dough.
+Remove the apples from the heat, stir in the toasted walnuts, and allow the mixture to cool while you prepare the phyllo dough.

-- Prepare a clean work surface and set the melted butter and pastry brush within easy reach before you start assembling the ramekins.
-Distribute the warm apple mixture among the four ramekins - the apples should fill them all the way to the top.
-Remove the thawed phyllo dough from the fridge, and unroll the sheets.
-Cover phyllo with a barely damp kitchen towel to prevent from drying, and place one full sheet on top of a clean and dry cutting board.
+- Assemble and Bake: Set the melted butter and pastry brush within easy reach before you start assembling the pies.
+Distribute the warm apple mixture among the ramekins - the apple filling should each ramekin to the top.
+Remove the thawed phyllo dough from the fridge and unroll the sheets.
+Place one full sheet on top of a clean, dry cutting board.
+Cover the remaining phyllo dough sheets with a slightly damp kitchen towel to prevent them from drying.

-- Brush the top of the phyllo sheet lightly with melted butter.
-Using your hands, tear the sheet into three or four thin strips and lay them on top of each other roughly, before tearing them into small pieces.
+- Brush the phyllo sheet lightly with the melted butter.
+Using your hands, tear the sheet into three or four thin strips and lay them on top of each other before tearing them into small pieces.
 Place the torn and crumpled phyllo sheet pieces on top of one ramekin, covering the apple mixture completely, to create the “pie” crust (don’t flatten the phyllo, you want texture).
-Repeat with the remaining three sheets of phyllo dough, until all of the “pies” are assembled.
+Repeat with the remaining three sheets of phyllo dough, until all of the pies are assembled.

-- Carefully brush the exposed phyllo dough tops with butter.
-Bake the “pies” at 350 degrees for 40-50 minutes, or until the tops are golden brown.
-Allow them to cool for 5 to 10 minutes before serving.
-Top with a scoop of vanilla ice cream and serve.
+- Carefully brush the exposed phyllo dough with additional melted butter.
+Bake for 40 to 50 minutes, or until the tops are golden brown.
+Allow the pies to cool on a rack for 10 to 15 minutes before serving.
+Top each serving with a scoop of vanilla ice cream.